 If a patient suspects they might have skin cancer, their doctor will examine their skin and may commission tests to determine if it is cancer or another skin problem.
-Other tests may be done if there is a chance that the skin cancer has spread to other parts of the body.
+Other tests may be done if there is a chance that the skin cancer has spread to other parts of the body, known as metastasis.

 Medical history and a physical examination: a specialist will ask the patient about their symptoms.
 They will want to know when the skin sore first appeared, if it has changed in size or appearance and if it has caused pain or bleeding.
 They may also ask if in the past the patient has been exposed to conditions that can cause skin cancer and if any members of their family have had skin cancer.